- Affording Graduate Education

 External Fellowship and Traineeships

 Individual departments or programs may receive funding from sources external to the University for support of graduate students requiring no service in return.
-From such grants, graduate students may be appointed to fellowships or traineeships consisting of stipends and full tuition scholarships with the academic approval of the Graduate Dean.
+From such grants, graduate students may be appointed to fellowships or traineeships consisting of stipends and full tuition scholarships with academic approval.
 Trainees will be required to participate in training experience as demanded by the grantor.
 Such awards are made for one year, but ordinarily are renewable.

 Health Sciences Center Graduate Fellowships

 These awards include stipends and tuition scholarships, and are usually made for one year.
 Satisfactory progress toward the degree may lead to reappointment.
-Fellows must abide by regulations established by The Graduate School and specifically associated with these awards.
+Fellows must abide by regulations established by the Office of Graduate Education and specifically associated with these awards.

 Office of Scholarship and Financial Aid